Parts of the Scottish Budget

 Discretionary funding is divided into three categories based on how each can be spent: resource, capital and financial transactions.

-• Resource funding is to pay for day-to-day running costs, such as grants to local government, transfers to households in the form of social security payments, or staff pay.
-The majority of the Scottish Budget is resource funding.
+• Resource funding is to pay for day-to-day running costs, such as grants to local government, transfers to households in the form of devolved social security payments, or staff pay.
+Most of the Scottish Budget is resource funding.

-• Financial transaction funding (FTs) is a subset of capital funding which can only be used to make loans to or equity investments in private sector entities.
+• Financial transactions funding (FTs) is a subset of capital funding which can only be used to create financial assets, such as lending money to or making equity investments in private sector entities.

 The rest of funding is set aside for a specific purpose.
 Because of this, we call it non‑discretionary funding.
-As it does not reflect Scottish Government decisions, we do not include it in our publications even though it is part of the Scottish Budget.
+Even though it is part of the Scottish Budget, since it does not reflect Scottish Government decisions, we do not include it in our publications.
 There are two components to non-discretionary funding:

 • UK-funded Annually Managed Expenditure (AME) is demand-led spending which, while devolved, is fully paid by the UK Government.
 Two such areas are teachers’ pension payments and student loans.